 In 2022 Ray Wells applied for a vegetation clearing permit for this site under land use approval AR 22 09 VEG 04.
-The site has been cleared of vegetation with the exception of the vegetated hill on the west of the property and a vegetated buffer on the on the north and east property lines that abut residential uses adjacent to the subject site.
-The current conditions of the site are cleared with the exception on the vegetated buffers.
+The site has been cleared of vegetation with the exception of the vegetated hill on the west of the property and a vegetated buffer on the on the north and east property lines that abuts residential uses adjacent to the subject site.
 The applicant was conditioned to secure lose sand and soil through grindings or the spreading of root mat, which are still in place.